solazs/qurep/doc/rest.md

 ## Meta

-For each entity there is a meta call, which returns the information parsed from the entities.
+There is a `GET /users/meta` call, which returns the information parsed from the entities.
-This call will later return Constraints too.
+Constraints will be included in the future, too.

 This data may be used as an API documentation or for developing dynamic clients to the API.